waveform-computing/compoundpi/docs/protocol.rst

-It is also special in that its implementation is effectively optional: a client doesn't *have* to acknowledge receipt of a server's response; after 5 seconds, the server will stop retrying its responses anyway but an :ref:`protocol_ack` command is nonetheless useful to reduce the congestion of the network with useless response retries.
+It is also special in that its implementation is effectively optional: a client doesn't *have* to acknowledge receipt of a server's response; after 5 seconds, the server will stop retrying its responses anyway, but an :ref:`protocol_ack` command is nonetheless useful to reduce the congestion of the network with useless response retries.